Skip to content

 Like many big companies, NSG’s SAP ECC system is approximately 20 years old and is now showing signs of old age - it’s become inflexible, stuck in its ways and struggles with the modern world.

 NSG recognised this and wanted to know how they could migrate to a new SAP S/4HANA solution.
-However, unlike many businesses who view S/4 as a little more than a technical upgrade, NSG used the move as an opportunity to start again with SAP.
+However, unlike many businesses who view S/4HANA as a little more than a technical upgrade, NSG used the move as an opportunity to start again with SAP.

-They would take their 20 years experience with their existing solution — knowing what works and what hurts — and use it to transform their business through an S/4HANA migration.
+They would take their 20 years of experience with their existing solution — knowing what works and what hurts — and use it to transform their business through an S/4HANA migration.
 It was a once in a generation opportunity.

 Here are 8 steps they took to make it happen.